Geography

 Celebrating successes in this subject

 During term time reward points are given for good work, effort, improvement and presentation.
+End of term certificates are also issued for these categories where they have been sustained.

 Extra-Curricular Activities and Visits